AI strategy sprint

 We usually include executive sponsors plus leaders from operations, product, finance, technology, security, and legal so the roadmap reflects the full organisation instead of one function.

-Most clients can launch their first automation or copilot initiative within 4 to 6 weeks after the sprint using the delivery and governance outputs we provide.
+Most clients can move into a first scoped automation or copilot initiative within a few weeks after the sprint when sponsors, data owners, and delivery capacity are available.

 Yes.
-We regularly collaborate with internal transformation teams and external partners, focusing on the AI-specific delivery design, governance, and launch planning.
+We regularly collaborate with internal strategy teams and external partners, focusing on the AI-specific delivery design, controls, and launch planning.

 Yes.
 The deliverables are designed to be sponsor-ready, including an investment case, risk framing, prioritisation logic, and a practical execution path.